opengisch/QField-docs/docs/get-started/development.en.md

 ## Credits

-QField is developped by OPENGIS.ch.
+QField, QFieldCloud and QFieldSync are developped by OPENGIS.ch.
 OPENGIS.ch does consulting, development and training for open source software including QField and QGIS.